FAIR PRACTICE CODE OF MELKER FINANCE AND LEASING PRIVATE LIMITED

 vii.
 Grievance Redressal System

 Grievance Redressal Policy is available as a separate policy document approved by the Board of Directors.
 Grievance RedressalProcess should be properly displayed at all the branches.
-The company employs Three Level Grievance Redressal process where the Level one, Level two and Level three, which is the highest level of escalation, is as follows:
+The company employs Four Level Grievance Redressal process where the Level one, Level two , Level three and Level four which is the highest level of escalation, is as follows:

 Email: email@example.com Mob: +91 9207760762